 The fine detail of libel law varies slightly between England and Wales, Scotland, and Northern Ireland but the principles are the same.
-For example, writer and broadcaster Katie Hopkins was sued over a personal view she posted on Twitter (now X).
-She argued in court that libel law in England and Wales didn't apply to social media.
-Hopkins was wrong.
-It cost her more than £100,000 in court fees and damages.
+So it is important to remember that libel law in England and Wales does apply to social media, which has been proven in some high profile cases.